xiaolaba/Lifestyle/README.md

 What I DID find, to my surprise, was an unpopulated 3-pin connector __J400__ close to the display, and, even more interestingly, mounting holes for a 3-pin device right __Q400__ in front of the PCB where the locical location for an infrared receiver would be, with silkscreen suggesting a device looking very much like an infrared receiver (e.g., Vishay TSOPxxxx).
 When I place one there, it matches up _perfectly_.
 Unfortunately the traces are on the other side of the PCB so I could not trace them.
 I did not take the boards out.
 Could it be that BOSE engineers designed the PCB for an optional infrared receiver which then was left out in the end to save a few cents or make for a cleaner front housing design?
 Can we put one in there?

+****xiaolaba****
-my owned BOSE lifestyle 5 Music center was clearly labeled and manufactured in year 1995, of course not by my purchase, and most likely the more than 20 years old machine but still be not considered such that vintage machine, however the PCB for VFD & buttons has very different from its' successor, but the main component like IC devices used for internal function is almost identical to a service manual,  here is the copy could be used for reference or repair somehow.
+my owned BOSE lifestyle 5 Music center was clearly labeled and manufactured in year 1995, of course not by my purchase, and most likely the more than 20 years old machine but still be not considered such that vintage machine, however the PCB for VFD & buttons has very different from its' successor, but the main component like IC devices used for internal function is almost identical to a service manual,  here is the copy could be used for reference or repair somehow, download from web.
+!(BOSE_Lifestyle_5_Service_Manual.pdf)[BOSE_Lifestyle_5_Service_Manual.pdf]
+!(OSE_ls5iii_guide.pdf)[OSE_ls5iii_guide.pdf]

 Except the main unit, remote/cable/speaker all lost during home reallocation, that why need to look at something IR and remote to build, as IR remote is more easy today with just Attiny13 or other MCU & programming, there is IR remote control project for other machine, also NEC2 procotol used and easy, (https://wp.me/ph3BR-2aJ)[https://wp.me/ph3BR-2aJ]
+****xiaolaba****

 ### Providing digital sound